-What you should bear in mind, following the Russian saying “Nights are dark in Sochi”, is that during nights is fairly easy to get lost in this city.
+What you should bear in mind, following the Russian saying “Nights are dark in Sochi”, is that during nights it is fairly easy to get lost in this city.

 This is why you should try and avoid poorly lit areas and dark spaces.

 Beware of pickpockets in crowded places, such as markets and transport terminals, as well as beggars at stations and beaches.

-When it comes to the authority officials, you should keep in mind that they usually don’t speak English, so don’t expect any English by them outside of the major cities.
+When it comes to authority officials, you should keep in mind that they usually don’t speak English, so don’t expect any English by them outside of the major cities.

-Bear in mind that if you are a member of LGBT community, there is no reason to avoid Sochi altogether but you should refrain from any public displays of affection.
+Bear in mind that if you are a member of the LGBT community, there is no reason to avoid Sochi altogether but you should refrain from any public displays of affection.

-As of June 2013, “homosexual propaganda to minors” is prohibited, which basically means that any discussion of gay rights or homosexuality issues in the presence minors is punishable by law.
+As of June 2013, “homosexual propaganda to minors” is prohibited, which means that any discussion of gay rights or homosexuality issues in the presence of minors is punishable by law.

-- Visas - Most countries do need a visa in order to enter Russia, and if you’re a U.S. citizen you must possess both a valid U.S. passport and a bona fide visa issued by a Russian Embassy or Consulate.
+Most countries do need a visa to enter Russia, and if you’re a U.S. citizen you must possess both a valid U.S. passport and a bona fide visa issued by a Russian Embassy or Consulate.
 None of the nationals that do need a visa can acquire one upon arrival, so make sure you apply for your visa in advance.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.

-- Currency - Russian ruble is the official currency in Sochi.
+The Russian ruble is the official currency in Sochi.
 ATMs are widespread throughout the country and credit cards are accepted everywhere.